ohkilab/enhancing-rap-for-face-detector/README.md

-# LabellessFace: Fair Metric Learning for Face Recognition without Attribute Labels
+# Enhancing Remote Adversarial Patch Attacks on Face Detectors with Tiling and Scaling